Bacon is one food that is surprisingly and obscurely healthy.

 Saturated fat and cholesterol as you know were most often called dietary villains, responsible for raising the cholesterol levels, potentially causing cancer, and increasing the risk of heart disease and stroke.

-For bacon containing 50% monounsaturated fat and 40% saturated fat with a good amount of cholesterol, it was a sure sign bacon was unhealthy.
+For bacon containing 50% monounsaturated fat and 40% saturated fat with a good amount of cholesterol, it was sure sign bacon was unhealthy.

 But this old dietary belief was apparently due to some bad science, or what Harvard called ‘guesswork’.